- Facts to Know

 The following may help with flu symptoms:

-- Ask your health care professional about the prescription antiviral drugs oseltamivir (Tamiflu) or zanamivir (Relenza).
+- Ask your health care professional about the prescription antiviral drugs oseltamivir (Tamiflu), zanamivir (Relenza) or baloxavir marboxil (Xofluza).
 Antivirals attack the virus at the source and should be started within 12 to 48 hours from the time the first symptoms appear to be effective.
 If taken within the proper timeframe, antivirals can help you feel better faster.
 Tamiflu, an oral medication available in capsule or liquid form, is approved for people one year and older.
 Relenza, an inhaled medication, is approved for people seven years and older.
-Side effects are mild and may include nausea and, less commonly, vomiting.
+Xofluza is a new drug, approved in 2018, that is given in a single oral dose to people age 12 or older.
+Side effects are mild and, depending on the drug, may include nausea, diarrhea, bronchitis and, less commonly, vomiting.
 Relenza may cause some nasal irritation.

 - Drink plenty of fluids.
 Hot liquids may relieve the feeling of congestion and loosen phlegm.